A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 Despite their growing popularity, Goldendoodles are not recognized as official breeds by the AKC or other purebred registries as they are a purebred cross between a poodle and a golden retriever that together make up the goldendoodle dog pet parents.
 However, this has not hindered their rise as one of the most sought-after designer dogs, cherished for their friendly disposition and hypoallergenic coats, making them a relatively new dog breed.

 Goldendoodles are an excellent choice for allergy sufferers, thanks to their low-shedding coats.
-Monica Dickens, the great-granddaughter of Charles Dickens, bred Goldendoodles in the 1960s to create hypoallergenic guide dogs for those with allergies.
+It is interesting to note that the great granddaughter of Charles Dickens, Monica Dickens, was the pioneer of the Doodle so Golden amazement by being the first out to set the way for the future.
+Her primary focus was to help those who required a seeing eye dog, but had severe allergies.
 This makes them a fantastic option for families who want a pet without triggering allergy symptoms.
+It is important to ensure that household members do not have severe dog allergies before bringing a Goldendoodle into the home.

 Goldendoodles come in three main sizes: Miniature, Medium, and Standard.
 Each size offers unique characteristics, making it easier for potential owners to find the perfect fit for their lifestyle and living space.